fadiEayad/Fork-Traffic-Light-Simulation/README.md

 # Fork-Traffic-Light-Simulation
 This is a C++ program that utilizes fork() to simulate a traffic light.
 It reads from a file the initial direction, max number of cars, and cars information and simulates the traffic light based on these information.
+To compile and run this program, you'll need to use an Ubuntu terminal and use the following commands: "g++ -std=c++11 main.cpp" (to compile) and "./a.out < input1.txt" (to run).